Mary Warnock, Baroness Warnock: Appointments and honours

 In the 1984 New Year Honours, she was appointed a Dame Commander of the Order of the British Empire (DBE).
 Warnock was created a life peer on 6 February 1985, taking the title Baroness Warnock, of Weeke, in the City of Winchester.
 She sat in the House of Lords as a crossbencher until her retirement from the House on 1 June 2015.
 Warnock was appointed a member of the Order of the Companions of Honour (CH) in the 2017 New Year Honours for services to charity and to children with special education needs.

 Warnock was elected an honorary Fellow of the British Academy (FBA) in 2000 and an Honorary Fellow of the Academy of Medical Sciences (FMedSci) in 2011.
 She was awarded an honorary D.Litt. degree by the University of Bath in 1987.
 She was made an Honorary Fellow of Lady Margaret Hall, Oxford in 1984, and of Hertford College, Oxford in 1997.

 In 2018, she was named as one of the TES ten most influential people in education, in recognition of her work on special educational needs.
 That same year, she was awarded the 2018 Dan David Prize for her work in bioethics.

 Personal life

 Warnock married Geoffrey Warnock, later vice-chancellor of Oxford University, in 1949.
 They had two sons and three daughters; he died in 1995.
-She died aged 94 on 20 March 2019.
+She died at her home in London on 20 March 2019.

 She was often described as an "atheist Anglican".